hojason117/TwitterBaby/README.md

 # TwitterBaby
-> This is the course project for CEN5035 aim to create a simple version of twitter.
+This is the course project for CEN5035, which aims to create a simple version of Twitter.
-> This project will create a web application with basic twitter function including:
+In this project we will create a web application with basic Twitter function including: login, signup, timeline, follow, unfollow, tweet, deelete tweets, edit user profile, notifications, comments....
-  Login, Signup, Show tweets in the home wepage, Follow, Unfollow, Post Tweet, Delete Tweet, Edit User Profile, Notification, Comments....

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-## Prerequisites

-What things you need to install the software and how to install them

-Give examples
-Installing

 ## How to use
 ### Serve website